winterheart/ss-specs/content/ElectronicMessages.md

 | ```$S```    | Score              |
 | ```$T```    | Time playing       |

+In text can appear special symbols - 0x01 (`CHAR_SOFTCR`, "Soft carriage return") and 0x02 (`CHAR_SOFTSP`, "Soft space").
+These symbols intended to foramt text during wrapping it to 80-column area.

 ### Audio

 Corresponding audio resources are based on ID ```0x0AB5```.
 If an electronic message with ID X has audio, the audio will have resource ID ```0x0AB5``` + X. (Also: resource ID of text resource + 300)